Overlay

 For more information about how we will use the personal data you provide, please see our Privacy Notice.

-The Death Notification Service is a free service which allows you to notify a number of member organisations of a person's death, all at the same time.
+The Death Notification Service is a free service.
+It lets you tell all the member organisations of a person's death, at the same time.

 You don't need to do anything right now

-Thanks for using the DNS to notify us know of our customer's passing.
+Thanks for using the Death Notification Service to let us know of our customer's passing.

-We have all the details we need and will be in touch shortly to let you know about the next steps.
+We'll be in touch soon to let you know the next steps.

-Are you the closest next of kin, executor or solicitor?
+Are you the closest next of kin, executor or solicitor (lawyer)?

 What we need from you